What are bid bonds?

 Avoiding Bond Claims

-Only submit accurate and serious bids to avoid claims on your surety bond.
+Only submit accurate and serious bids to avoid claims.
 Fulfill the terms of the agreement, and obtain a performance bond to replace your bid bond after you win a bid.

 How much do bid bonds cost?